matter-labs/zksync-era/docs/guides/external-node/08_pruning.md

 > [!NOTE]
 >
-> When pruning an existing archival node, Postgre will be unable to reclaim disk space automatically, to reclaim disk
+> When pruning an existing archival node, Postgres will be unable to reclaim disk space automatically, to reclaim disk
 > space, you need to manually run VACUUM FULL, which requires an ACCESS EXCLUSIVE lock, you can read more about it in
 > https://www.postgresql.org/docs/current/sql-vacuum.html